ryanbreed/resume/README.md

 | linkedin | [`linkedin.com/in/ryanbreed`](https://www.linkedin.com/in/ryanbreed) |

 ## Overview
-Seasoned professional with 19 years of deep technical experience in architecture, monitoring, incident response, application security, and penetration testing.
+Seasoned professional with 20 years of deep technical experience in architecture, monitoring, incident response, application security, and penetration testing.
 I have a keen interest in practical applications of large-scale data analysis, automation, and organizational resilience.
 I also have practical experience developing cooperative intelligence sharing partnerships with both public and private sector entities.

 ## Education
 * University of Texas at Austin LBJ School of Public Affairs - Global Policy Studies (2012–2014)
 * University of Rochester - Bachelor of Science in Molecular Genetics (1997)

 ## Experience
+### Principal Security Content Engineer
+##### *Alert Logic, inc.* (Feb 2017 - _Present_)
+* Process intelligence and research reports on emerging threats and implement detection content across product platforms
+* Triage incoming Threat Intelligence reports to ensure quality and accuracy for content team
+* Work with Product and Engineering teams to specify new features for product platforms to enhance detection capabilities and ensure operational stability
+* Exercise operations processes to deploy new security content to customer and production environments and identify opportunities for automation and stability enhancements
+* Implement workflow support and CI/CD pipelines for security content across customer product platforms
+* Implement tooling to automate harvesting of exploit samples from public datasets and creation of detection content in the Threat Manager platform
+* Instrument and monitor production security content across product suite and customer sensor platforms
+* Analyze customer data to identify underperforming content and implement enhancements to increase effectiveness or reduce false positive alerting
+* Develop novel analytics to identify threat actor activity and reprocess customer data to expand campaign pursuit

+##### Accomplishments
+* Developed cloudformation-based infrastructure deployment to migrate content release certification environment for core analytics application from legacy VMWare/datacenter to AWS
+* Implemented automated deployment for content analyst infrastructure to AWS with ansible
+* Presented "Advanced Snort Authoring and Detection Internals" workshop to Cloud Austin meetup
+* Developed `antigravity-gun` data warehouse tool to facilitate searches through customer data in Redshift/S3 and create analyst-ready output in pcap and other structured formats
+* Developed Docker/ECS-based container infrastructure to test proprietary detection content across multiple IDS platforms

 ### CTO, Director of Mayhem
 ##### *Cascade Failure, inc.* (May 2013 - _Present_)
 * Develop services products for consulting engagements in Critical Infrastructure and Information and Innovation Sectors